abey79/vsketch/README.md

 ## Installing and Running the examples

-The easiest way to get started is to obtain a local copy of *vsketch*'s repository and run the examples:
+The easiest way to get started is to obtain a local copy of *vsketch*'s repository and run the examples.
+Please note that you need to have at least `Python 3.7x` to install and run vsketch:

 ```bash
 $ git clone https://github.com/abey79/vsketch